sirdix78/lab-postgres-sql-crud/queries.md

 <!-- Your Query Goes Here -->

+SELECT name, release_date
+FROM jslibraries
+WHERE licence IS NULL OR licence = '';

 <br>

 **6. Get the `name` and the `stars` from all CSS Framework libraries.**

 <!-- Your Query Goes Here -->

+SELECT name, stars
+FROM jslibraries
+WHERE type = 'CSS Framework';

 <br>